devonhackley/ticTacQuiz/README.md

 ## User Profiles and Statistics

-Unique usernames track the number of wins, losses, and draws that player has.
+Unique usernames track the number of wins, losses, and draws for that player.
 Players can look at the Leaderboard and see a list of the players with the best win/loss records!

 ## Customization